 What are the major issues in this Ycuá Bolaños supermarket fire?
+What could have prevented this fire from becoming catastrophic?

 If the FLS Director is informed that there is a fire spreading out from the food-court of the supermarket, what are the responses that the FLS Director must perform?